microsoft/fluentui/rfcs/converged-implementation-patterns.md

 Accepts the component props and handles the internal state that the component might need.

-`State` here can be pretty broad, you could also consume context or create effects.
-This hook should be what the component relies on to function/render
+`State` here can be pretty broad, you could also consume context or create side effects.
+This hook should be what the component relies on to function/render.
+All state operations will mutate `draftState` object.

 ```typescript
 import { makeMergeProps, resolveShorthandProps } from '@fluentui/react-utils';